What to Ask Your Family Lawyer

 A former boss of mine once instructed me to just tell potential clients “what they want to hear.”
 His cynical approach alienated me, and ultimately, many of his clients.
 You should expect honest advice from your family law attorney, not false words of encouragement.
 Many of my clients were misled by their former attorneys who made unrealistic promises to them.
 These broken promises resulted in thousands of dollars of wasted attorney’s fees.

-To arrange a free thirty-minute consultation by phone or at my office to discuss your case, please call (407) 260-6001.
+To arrange an initial consultation by phone or at my office to discuss your case, please call (407) 260-6001.
 At the consultation I will: (a) ask you to explain the family law situation that you find yourself in, (b) present to you a legal action plan and a range of possible outcomes of your case and (c) quote you a fixed attorney retainer fee, not an hourly rate whose total you cannot predict.

 For more information on the retainer fees, included the ranges of these fees for each type of family law case, please click on Retainer Fees.